martinkearn/Content/Demos/Machine Learning and Cognitive/ML Studio Car Sales.md

 Run the experiment.
 This will use 75% of our data to train the model

-## Predict prices
+## Score the model
 We now need to score out model by comparing the model we've train against the remaining 25% of data to see how accurate the price prediction is

-Score the model
-* Drag the Machine Learning > Score > `Score Model` module
+Drag the Machine Learning > Score > `Score Model` module

-* Connect the left input to `Train Model`
+Connect the left input to `Train Model`

-* Connect the right input to right output of `Split data`
+Connect the right input to right output of `Split data`

 Run the experiment

 Visualise the output of `Score Model`
 * Compare `price` to `scored label` (the predicted price given other data)

-Evaluate the model
+## Evaluate the model
-* Drag the Machine Learning > Evaluate > `Evaluate Model` module
+Drag the Machine Learning > Evaluate > `Evaluate Model` module

-* Connect the left input to `Score model`
+Connect the left input to `Score model`

-* Run the experiment
+Run the experiment

-* Visualise the output and observe error rates
+Visualise the output and observe error rates

 NOTE
 * Mean Absolute Error (MAE): The average of absolute errors (an error is the difference between the predicted value and the actual value).